|Volume No. 1 Issue No. 28 - Friday, September 13, 2002

 Born in Roseau, Dominica in 1918, and named Vivian Edward George Dalrymple, he was educated at the Dominica Grammar School.
 An outstanding athlete,

 he represented the National teams in cricket and football.
-During World War II, he left Dominica for England to join the Royal Air Force and stayed on after
+During World War II, he left Dominica for England to join the Royal Air Force.
+He became a flight lieutenant and a pilot in Bomber Command flying sorties over Europe during World War II; and stayed on after

 demobilization until the mid- sixties.

 During that time, he worked as a journalist in London where he assumed the name Scobie.
 He became a correspondent for the Chicago Defender and for Ebony and Jet magazines.
 He contributed to many London newspapers, magazines and the wire services, and became a frequent broadcaster and scriptwriter for radio and television including British Broadcasting Services (BBC) Caribbean programs.
 From 1961 to 1963 he edited Flamingo, a monthly magazine published in London for African people in Britain, Africa and the Caribbean.

 He returned to Dominica in the mid 1960s and quickly took over the editorship of the Dominica Herald from Phyllis Shand Allfrey who left to established her own paper, The Star in 1965.
 Along

 with Stanley Boyd, editor of The Chronicle, they led a newspaper editor's protest at the passing of the "Prohibited and Undesirable Publications Act"

 in July 1968.

 As part of the group of Freedom Fighters, this led to the formation of the Dominica Freedom Party.
 Dr. Scobie became vice president of the party, which would come to dominate Dominican politics during the eighties and early nineties.